Using spreadsheets

 Reading properties

-• Now, lt's extract some information about these objects.
+- Now, lt's extract some information about these objects.
 Switch to the Spreadsheet Workbench

-• Press the icon New Spreadsheet button
+- Press the New Spreadsheet button

-• Double-click the new Spreadsheet object in the tree view.
+- Double-click the new Spreadsheet object in the tree view.
 The spreadsheet editor opens in another tab of the geometry window:

 The spreadsheet editor of FreeCAD, although it is not as complete and powerful as the spreadsheet applications above, has the basic tools and functionality commonly needed.
 For example you can change the cell properties (size, color, alignment), join and split cells, use formulas such as =2+2, or reference other cells with =B1.